 This quiet, heartfelt song captures a moment of trouble or disconnect in a relationship.
 The unusual visual in the music video underscores the emotion of the lyrics: it shows Eilish crying tears of black.

 “Call Me When the Party’s Over” isn’t too hard to play.
 You’ll need F, G, C, and Dm.
-This video can take you through what you need to know.
+This video (above right) can take you through what you need to know.
 Since this sad song is moody and ethereal, you might try improvising or creating your own picking patterns.

 17. “Swim Good” by Frank Ocean (2011)